Avaiga/taipy-getting-started-core/step_03/ReadMe.md

     - Add tasks: filter_current and count_values
     - Finish the Config by connecting tasks and Data Nodes and creating the pipeline and scenario

+    To use this configuration in our code (`main.py` for example), we must load it and retrieve the `scenario_cfg`.
+This `scenario_cfg` is the basis to instantiate our scenarios.

     ```python
     Config.load('config_03.toml')